 As rather than work-related tasks, they are used for checking social media accounts.

 Xnspy is an effective employee monitoring solution.
-It is being used by the employers to monitor their workers’ social media use.
+It is being used by employers to monitor their workers’ social media use.
 Xnspy social media monitoring app has proven to be of great help to the employers as they can see at a glance what their employee has been up to.

 The app needs to be installed on the phone which needs to be monitored.